SunaHafizogullari/SunaHafizogullari-BerkeleyMLCertificate-BankMarketingCampaign/README.md

 ##Evaluation

-Logistic regression performed better than the other models in terms of the higher performance metrics and shorter runtimes.
+Logistic regression performed better than the other models in terms of higher performance metrics and shorter runtimes.
 Even though we improved the AUC from 0.647 to 0.805, more research is required to further enhance the model's predictive power.

 The following customers are more likely to accept the offer compared with the other segments of the population:
-- Did not default on their prior credit obligations.
+- Did not default on their prior credit obligations
 - Students and retired
 - Older prospects
 - Single
-- Customers who are admin and work at services
+- Customers who are admin or work at service industry
+-
 The economic environment is also a factor in the customer behavior.
 During an economic downturn, prospects have less appetite to open a term deposit account.

 # Deployment